Lacrosse Rules And Regulations

 A lacrosse field is where the game of lacrosse is played.
 In outdoor lacrosse, the optimal field size is 110 yards long by 60 yards wide.
 There are three main areas on the lacrosse field: the offensive zone, the midfield zone, and the defensive zone.
 The side of the field with a goaltender in the goal area is considered the defensive zone from the perspective of that team.
 Teams switch the direction of their offense at halftime.
 The playing surface can be either natural grass or artificial turf.

 Players move the ball around the field by passing and catching or cradling.
 Cradling is the action of rotating the top hand back and forth to create centrifugal force, allowing the ball to remain in the pocket even when the player in possession is sprinting at a fast pace.

+The flow of play in lacrosse has elements that are similar to basketball, soccer, and ice hockey.
 When the offense is moving the ball upfield, the objective is to complete a transition into the offensive half as quickly as possible.
-If the ball started in transition near the goal area or from a save by the goaltender, the offensive transition is known as a clear.
+If the ball started in transition near the goal area or from a save by the goaltender, the transition from defense to offense is known as a clear.

 Game Format and Duration

 A men’s field lacrosse game is divided into four 15-minute quarters with two-minute breaks between the first and second quarter and the third and fourth quarter.
 There is a 10-minute halftime period for coaches to discuss strategy with the team and for players to rest.A women’s lacrosse game is divided into two 30-minute halves with a 10-minute halftime period.

 If the score is tied at the end of regulation, a sudden-death overtime period begins after a five-minute break from play.
 The first team to score a goal in overtime automatically wins the game.
 Overtime length in men’s field lacrosse is two four-minute halves and in women’s field lacrosse is two three-minute halves.